-Protecting Plants May Start with the Seed
+Protecting Plants May Start With the Seed

 Quality control of bioplastic and biological control agents on commercial corn hybrid treated with bioplastic and non-toxigenic A. flavus spores: a) seed coated with bioplastic only (control), b) seed coated with bioplastic and non-toxigenic A. flavus K49, and c) seed coated with bioplastic and non-toxigenic A. flavus Afla-Guard®.
 (Photo courtesy of Hamed Abbas)